-My inspiration for the cake design came from Cuppycake Digital Designs, who makes the sweetest little baby cupcakes ever.
+My inspiration for the cake design came from Cuppycake Digital Designs, who makes the sweetest little baby cupcakes ever (blog now removed).
 However, not having the patience to make 24 of the little sods, I converted the design to a single large cake.

 As no-one wants to eat a massive ball of rolled fondant, which I would have needed to make for a pure fondant head and body big enough for this cake, I instead used part of the cake batter to make two patty-cake sized small cakes that I iced together for the head, and a half-size mini loaf cake for the baby's body.
 I iced the cake and the body parts with water icing, and stuck the head and body in place while the icing on the cake was still wet.